 Distinguished Faculty Concert

-Our annual fall concert provides a unique apprenticeship experience working directly with our distinguished faculty.
+Our annual spring concert provides a unique apprenticeship experience working directly with our distinguished faculty.

 Kaleidoscope Dancers for Children